-Please therefore take meter readings from your generation meter and export meter (if applicable) on the date you send your completed application form to us and then, on the first of every month thereafter until you hear from us to ensure you receive accurate FIT payments.
+Please take meter readings from your generation meter and export meter (if applicable) on the date you send your completed application form to us and then, on the first of every month afterward until you hear from us to ensure you receive accurate FIT payments.

 To ensure that you receive the higher tariff, you must provide an Energy Performance Certificate of Level D or above.
 For all applications received on or after 10 May 2016, the EPC you provide must be dated before the commissioning date of your system to receive the higher tariff.